 Garlic consists of fresh or dried bulbs of the botanical plant Allium sativum.
 It’s

 often.
 But sometimes garlic oil is used.
-Garlic is best stored hung in plaits in a
+Garlic is best stored hung in a dry place.

 Garlic contains alliin.
 When this is ground, it makes the strong-smelling, potent

 antibacterial agent allicin.
-Garlic may have antibacterial features.
+Garlic may have antibacterial effects.
 It’s also said

 to protect against atherosclerosis and stroke.
 This is because it keeps platelets

-from coming together.
-It also decreases high blood pressure and cholesterol.
+from sticking together.
+It may also lower high blood pressure and cholesterol.

 Medically valid uses

-Some animal studies suggest that garlic may improve insulin release in people with
+Some animal studies suggest that garlic may improve insulin release, but there is

 Other studies show that garlic may improve the elasticity of the aorta.
 It may also